bingo-soft/graphp/README.md

 # Graphp

-Graphp is PHP library, which provides mathematical graph-theory objects and algorithms.
+Graphp is a PHP library, which provides mathematical graph-theory objects and algorithms.

 ## Acknowledgements